tgcabuang/Guardian-Vision/README.md

 The system is designed to assist in safety monitoring by recognizing predefined human actions through deep learning and computer vision techniques and notify personnel for violent actions.

+There are 6 actions in the model:
+1. Chest Pain
+2. Falling down
+3. Punching
+4. Kicking
+5. Walking
+6. Running

 ## Dataset